‘Shameless’ star Tina Malone nearly escapes jail after posting info of 2 year old James Bulger’s murderer

 Tina Malone is reported to have sobbed and hugged members of her family after the sentence was read out.
 She was given an eight-month suspended jail sentence and ordered to pay £10,000 in court costs.

-Previously, two people - Richard McKeag, 28, and Natalie Barker, 36 have narrowly avoided jail in January for posting information about Venables.
+Previously, two people - Richard McKeag, 28, and Natalie Barker, 36 narrowly avoided jail in January for posting information about Venables.